AS Saint-Étienne: Ten league titles (1956–1981)

 In Snella's first season back, Saint-Étienne won its second league title and, three seasons later, captured its third.
 Snella's third and final title with the club coincided with the arrival of Georges Bereta, Bernard Bosquier, Gérard Farison and Hervé Revelli to the team.
-After the season, Snella returned to Servette and former Stade de Reims manager Albert Batteux replaced him.
+After the season, Snella returned to Servette and former Reims manager Albert Batteux replaced him.
 In Batteux's first season in 1967–68, Saint-Étienne captured the double after winning the league and the Coupe de France.
 In the next season, Batteux won the league and, in the ensuing season, won the double again.
 The club's fast rise into French football led to a high-level of confidence from the club's ownership and supporters and, following two seasons without a trophy, Batteux was let go and replaced by former Saint-Étienne player Robert Herbin.

 In Herbin's first season in charge, Saint-Étienne finished fourth in the league and reached the semi-finals of the Coupe de France.
 In the next two seasons, the club won the double, its seventh and eighth career league title and its third and fourth Coupe de France title.
 In 1976, Saint-Étienne became the first French club since Reims in 1959 to reach the final of the European Cup.
 In the match, played at Hampden Park in Scotland, Saint-Étienne faced German club Bayern Munich, who were the reigning champions and arguably the world's best team at the time.
 The match was hotly contested with Saint-Étienne failing to score after numerous chances by Jacques Santini, Dominique Bathenay and Osvaldo Piazza, among others.
 A single goal by Franz Roth eventually decided the outcome and Saint-Étienne supporters departed Scotland in tears, however, not without nicknaming the goalposts "les poteaux carrés" ("the square posts").
 Saint-Étienne did earn a consolation prize by winning the league to cap off a successful season and, in the following season, the team won the Coupe de France.
 In 1981, Saint-Étienne, captained by Michel Platini, won its final league title to date after winning the league for the tenth time.
 After two more seasons in charge, Herbin departed the club for archrivals Lyon.